Approximate Bayesian Model Selection with the Deviance Statistic: Calibrating the -Prior

 \subsubsection{Posterior parameter estimation}

-For a given GLM $\mi_{j}$ with deviance statistic $z_{j}$, we would like to estimate the posterior distribution of its parameters $\boldsymbol{\theta}_{j}$.
+For a given GLM $\mi_{j}$ with deviance statistic $z_{j}$, we would like to estimate the posterior distribution of its parameters $\bolds{\theta}_{j} = (\alpha, \bolds{\beta}_{j}^\top )^\top$.
 We do this by sampling from an approximation of the posterior distribution

-where we replace the data-based posterior $\p(g \given \boldsymbol{y}, \mi_{j})$ with the test-based posterior $\p(g \given z_j, \mi_{j})$ to retain computational simplicity.
+where we replace the data-based posterior $\p(g \given\mathbf{y}, \mi_{j})$ with the test-based posterior $\p(g \given z_j, \mi_{j})$ to retain computational simplicity.

 If a conjugate incomplete inverse-gamma prior distribution is specified for $g$, we first need to sample from its model-specific (test-based) posterior \eqref{eq:marg.post.g}.
-Sampling from an $\IncIG(a, b)$ distribution \eqref{eq:inc-inv-gamma-prior-density} is easy using inverse sampling via its quantile function
+Sampling from an $\IncIG (a, b)$ distribution \eqref{eq:inc-inv-gamma-prior-density} is easy using inverse sampling via its quantile function

 which is given in terms of the quantile and cumulative distribution functions of the $\IG(a, 1)$ distribution.
-If a non-conjugate prior is specified for $g$, then numerical methods can be used to sample from $\p(g \given z_j, \mi_{j})$.
-Specifically, we approximate the log posterior density using a linear interpolation, which is a byproduct of the numerical integration to obtain the marginal likelihood of the model $\mi_{j}$.
+If a nonconjugate prior is specified for $g$, then numerical methods can be used to sample from $\p(g \given z_j, \mi_{j})$.
+Specifically, we approximate the log posterior density using a linear interpolation, which is a by-product of the numerical integration to obtain the marginal likelihood of the model $\mi_{j}$.

-In the second step, we sample the actual model parameters $\boldsymbol{\theta}_{j}$ from their approximate posterior~\eqref{eq:approx-gaussian-posterior} given the sample for $g$.
-We use the observed Fisher information matrix, invert the corresponding sub-matrices for $\hat{\alpha}$ and $\hat{\boldsymbol{\beta}}_{j}$ and scale the latter one with $t = g / (g + 1)$.
-The MLE $\hat{\boldsymbol{\beta}}_{j}$ is also multipled with $t$ to obtain the appropriate mean of the conditional Gaussian distribution \eqref{eq:approx-gaussian-posterior}.
+In the second step, we sample the actual model parameters $\bolds{\theta}_{j}$ from their approximate posterior \eqref{eq:approx-gaussian-posterior} given the sample for $g$.
+We use the observed Fisher information matrix, invert the corresponding sub-matrices for $\hat{\alpha}$ and $\hat{\bolds{\beta}}_{j}$, and scale the latter one with $t = g / (g + 1)$.
+The MLE $\hat{\bolds{\beta}}_{j}$ is also multiplied with $t$ to obtain the appropriate mean of the conditional Gaussian distribution \eqref{eq:approx-gaussian-posterior}.

-Note that this procedure has to be suitably modified to compute survival probabilities from a Cox model.
-In particular, first the Aalen-Breslow estimate of the cumulative baseline hazard has to be extracted.
-The log hazard ratios $\hat{\boldsymbol{\beta}}_{j}$ are shrunken as above and combined with cumulative baseline hazard estimate to obtain predicted survival curves, see for example \citet{houwelingen2000}.